tina-friedrich/arc-user-guide/docs/source/arc-copying-data.rst

 .. note::

-    $HOME and $DATA are shared between the ARC and HTC systems, so the instructions below will work for both systems. ``gateway.arc.ox.ac.uk`` has no access to $HOME, but $DATA is available.
+    $HOME and $DATA are shared between the ARC and HTC systems, so the instructions below will work for both systems.

+    The gateway machine ``gateway.arc.ox.ac.uk`` has no access to ARC $HOME, but the path to your ARC $DATA is available.
+Do not transfer data into the home directory on ``gateway.arc.ox.ac.uk`` please use your $DATA path instead.

 Copying to the ARC systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^